lsst/pipelines_lsst_io/getting-started/uber-cal.rst

 ========

 You can do ``jointcal`` in much the same way as you did FGCM.
-Change the sub-pipeline name and collection name appropriately.
+Change the subset name and collection name appropriately.
 E.g.:

 .. code-block:: bash